-The Community Arts Precinct (CAP) continues to be a place of laughter, learning and friendships and provides a base for participants with a disability to maintain and enhance their independence through informal and responsive supports.
+The Community Arts Precinct (CAP) at Wellington Point continues to be a place of laughter, learning and friendships and provides a friendly base for participants with a disability to maintain and enhance their independence through informal and responsive supports.

 All participants are supported by qualified educators who endeavour to empower clients with control and choice in all aspects of their life.

-Connect2Community provides a range of flexible, supported living options that assist people with a mental illness or a disability to develop and maintain living skills.
+Connect2Community provides a range of flexible, supported living options that assist people to develop and maintain living skills.